 We have the skills and experience to put you at ease and work with you to find the solutions you need with care and concern.
-We specialize in general counselling, personal coaching and trauma healing, as well as workplace mediation, and coaching of managers and other leaders for development and performance.
+We specialize in general counselling, personal coaching and trauma healing, as well as workplace mediation, and coaching and training of managers and other leaders for development and performance.
 We offer various trainings to improve the work and private lives of individuals and the good functioning of work groups.

 Collectively, we have decades of global experience in all regions of the world, bringing an informed multi-cultural perspective, and an understanding of individual, group and organizational needs.

 After working in my own psychotherapy practice in Rome for a number of years, I became the first ever Staff Counsellor for the UN World Food Programme (WFP).
 As an organisation working on the front-lines of emergencies, I built up a unit of Staff Counsellors to cover the psychosocial needs of WFP staff worldwide.
 In parallel I also set up a global staff support network of 300 WFP staff who worked as peer support volunteers offering emotional support to field staff as a ‘first port of call service’.

 This was an enriching and dynamic time in my career as I effectively became a manager of a worldwide counselling network but at the same time continued to support staff individually and in teams.